 * BE PROFESSIONAL AND RESPECTFUL OF ALL AROUND YOU (that includes humans and animals)

-We wish you a wonderful time in and around South Luangwa and look forward hearing your wildlife stories!
+We wish you a wonderful time in and around South Luangwa and look forward hearing your wildlife and community stories!

-Should you be interested to expand your knowledge on animals a bit, or you are unsure on wildlife behaviour; then we highly recommend taking a guided game drive or two during your stay in Luangwa.
-This will give you a feel for what the animals may do, and build your confidence on what to expect when you are driving yourself around.
-Our professional guide will drive your rental vehicle and you keep the vehicle outside of his game drive hours.
+Should you be interested to expand your knowledge on animals a bit, or you are unsure on wildlife behaviour; we highly recommend taking a guided game drive or two to enhance your self-drive adventures.
+This will give you a feel for what the animals may do, and build your confidence on what to expect when you are driving yourself through villages and game management areas.
+Our professional guide will drive your rental vehicle for game drives inside the National Park and you keep the vehicle outside of his game drive hours.
 Do get in touch with us on this or read on about our mix and match safaris..

 Have a fantastic time!